 - Tomatoes (go easy on these as a general rule)

 - Bok Choy

 - Snow Peas

-*The following fruits are not off limits, but they are a bit higher in sugar so go easy on them*
+*The following foods are not off limits, but they are a bit higher in carbs*

 - Heavy Whipping Cream

 - Ricotta Cheese

 - Plain Greek Yogurt or low carb specialty yogurts such as "CarbMaster."
 Just watch serving sizes!

 Other Items used for snacks or low carb cooking

 I've included some of them here, but altogether do try to avoid "Sugar Free" products as much as you can because they contain artificial sweeteners that just aren't good for anyone's health.
 Plus, for some people, artificial sugars can cause a stall in weight loss.